DJDanl/cpp-docs.pt-br/docs/mfc/reference/ccombobox-class.md

 ### <a name="remarks"></a>Comentários

-Para excluir a seleção atual e colocar os conteúdos excluídos na área de transferência, use a função ['Cortar](#cut) membro'.
+Para excluir a seleção atual e inserir o conteúdo excluído na área de transferência, use a função de membro [Cut](#cut) .

 ### <a name="example"></a>Exemplo